Asheboro Oral Surgeon

-Oral & Maxillofacial Surgeons, Stefan J. Simoncic, DDS and William C. Rabe, DMD, Asheboro, NC, practice a full scope of oral and maxillofacial surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
-We can also diagnose and treat facial pain, facial injuries and TMJ disorders, and perform a full range of dental implant and bone grafting procedures.
-Dr. Simoncic or Dr. Rabe are excited about bringing a state of the art practice to the Asheboro area.
-It will be the first of it’s kind.
+Oral & Maxillofacial Surgeon, Stefan J. Simoncic, DDS, practices a full scope of oral and maxillofacial surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
+He can also diagnose and treat facial pain, facial injuries and TMJ disorders, and perform a full range of dental implant and bone grafting procedures.
+Dr. Simoncic is excited about bringing a state of the art practice to the Asheboro area.
+It will be the first of its kind.
 He will have the latest technology and techniques available in oral surgery from 3D X-rays to online referrals.

-Our office is located at 350 North Cox Street, #3, Asheboro, NC.
+Our office is located at 350 North Cox Street, Suite 3, Asheboro, NC.

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
 Dental implants are changing the way people live.
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.
 Click here for more information about dental implants.

 Wisdom teeth are the last teeth to erupt within the mouth.
 When they align properly and gum tissue is healthy, wisdom teeth do not have to be removed.
 Unfortunately, this does not generally happen.
 The extraction of wisdom teeth is necessary when they are prevented from properly erupting within the mouth.
 They may grow sideways, partially emerge from the gum, and even remain trapped beneath the gum and bone.
 Click here to find out more about wisdom teeth.